ChByrne1/WeirdAI/assignments/Assignment15.md

 6. What does a negative group-relative advantage mean?
 7. Why might a model learn to "reward hack" Weird AI's rhyme or syllable scorer?
 8. Why is this assignment a preparation step rather than a full reinforcement learning training loop?

-Take a screenshot of your completed notebook activities and your tests passing.
-Put these in your Word document along with your answers to the reflection questions.

-Submit your document and a zip file of your current project as two separate attachments.